LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/equipment.rst

 --------
 The scanner, during functional acquisitions, sends a 50μs "pulse" every TR, marking in this way the "volumes" of your MRI experiment.

-Synchronization with the scanner trigger is provided through a BNC cable connected to the Button Box, attached to Stim-PC via a USB Port.
+Synchronization with the scanner trigger is provided through a BNC cable connected to the Trigger/Button Box, attached to Stim-PC via a USB Port.

 Stim-PC collect triggers as if someone was systematically pressing ``5`` key (the one located in the alphanumeric part of the keyboard) at the beginning of each volume acquisition.